 Welcome back!
 The weather during the holidays was lovely, so all of us at VAS have come back refreshed and ready for a great year.
 The children have also returned very refreshed and already on day 3, it is all go with the teaching and learning programmes.
 We have lots of new families to the school so a very special welcome to you.

-Next Tuesday 12th February at 7pm, is the Meet the Teachers evening.
-Bob Weston from the board of trustees will give a brief overview of board plans for the year.
-The parents leading the Forest initiative will give you an overview of the plans then I will then talk about what a learner at VAS looks like, give a brief overview of our achievement levels in 2018 as well as outline all the exciting initiatives we have planned for this year.
-My speech will be shorter than last year, I promise!
+Next Tuesday 11th February at 7pm, is the Meet the Teachers evening.
+John Thorman from the board of trustees will give a brief overview of board plans for the year.
+I will then talk briefly about all the exciting initiatives we have planned for this year and fill you in on the various property initiatives for 2020.
 Following that, you will go along to your child’s classroom where their teacher will have a chat about expectations (note, this won’t be an opportunity for you to chat to your child’s teacher about specifics, make a time for later in the week).

 Please have a look at the calendar on the website for information about upcoming events.